QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/_knowledge/index.md

 In a forest, each domain implicitly trusts every other.
 But, forests are not trusting other forests.

-There are several types of trusts:
+There are several two categories of trusts:

 * **One-way trusts** ➡️: given a one-way trust from B to A, B is able to access objects from A, but not the other way around.
 * **Two-way trusts** 🔁: two one-way trust <small>(from B to A, and from A to B.)</small>

+👉 Trusts are not something we often use.
+These are mostly used when a company has multiple forests <small>(mostly due to acquiring a company)</small>.
 </div><div>

-There are other kinds of trusts:
+There are several kinds of trusts:

-* External trust
-* Forest trust
+* **Parent-child**: two-way transitive trust between parent and child
+* **Tree-root**: two-way transitive between two root domains
+* **Cross-link**/**Shortcut trust**: trust to speed-up authentication between domains.
+Can be one-way or two-way.
-* Shortcut trust
+* **Forest trust**: trust between two forests.

-👉 Trusts are not something that sysadmins will see often.
-These are mostly used when there are multiple forests, such as in big companies, or when merging/acquiring a company...
+* **External trust**: trust between two domains from two forests that are not joined by a forest trust.
 </div></div>

 <hr class="sep-both">